 I have a Social Security disability hearing coming up at the end of May, I don't have an attorney yet, really can't afford one.
 Has anyone gone through this before that can offer me suggestions?

 Check your phone book and talk to some attorneys or even non-attorney representatives.
 A lot will take the case for 1/4 of any back pay, up to $5300.
-If there is no backpay, they don't get anything.

 This link should answer all your questions about Social Security Disability

 Social Security Info

 Social Security Disability Explained

 Social Security Disability Claims

 Social Security Disability Resource Site

 Tips Helping You Navigate